TOAST-DOCS/API-Gateway/en/console-guide.md

 1. Go to **Custom Domain**
 2. Select custom domain to delete
-2. Click on **Delete Custom Domain** button.
+2. Click the **Delete Custom Domain** button.
 3. If clicking on the **Delete** button, confirmation window for deletion is to be displayed.
-4. Click on **Confirm** button when the confirmation window appears.
+4. Click the **Confirm** button on the confirmation window.
 Deleted data cannot be recovered.

 > **[Note]** Unable to delete custom domain
 > Custom domains connected to stage cannot be deleted.